3.11 Current debates and reforms

 Forthcoming policy developments

-Moreover, the Department of Higher Education of Ministry of Education, Sport and Youth implements the project “Development of a National Graduate Tracking Mechanism, and Design and Implementation of an Employers’ Skills Survey” with the aim to address the skills mismatch and monitor the transition from education to employment.
+Moreover, the Department of Higher Education of Ministry of Education, Sport and Youth implements the project “Development of a National Graduate Tracking Mechanism, and Design and Implementation of an Employers’ Skills Survey” for five years (2022-2026) with the aim to address the skills mismatch and monitor the transition from education to employment.
 The project aims to develop and implement a National Graduate Tracking Mechanism for the first time in Cyprus and at the same time to develop and implement a National Employers' Skill Survey in relation to the skills and qualifications needs of the labour market.
-The first results from the National Graduate Tracking Survey will be available in September 2023 according to the announcement of the Ministry of Education, Sport and Youth.
+The preliminary results of the first cycle of Cyprus' National Graduate Tracking Survey became available in September 2023.

 Ongoing debates